 Tennis elbow is an inflammation of the tendons that join the forearm muscles on the outside of the elbow.
 The forearm muscles and tendons become damaged from overuse — repeating the same motions again and again.
 This leads to pain and tenderness on the outside of the elbow.

 There are many treatment options for tennis elbow.
-In most cases, satisfactory results come from a structured physical therapy plan.
+In most cases, satisfactory results come from a structured physical therapy plan, but occasionally, surgery is required.